-For a context c, a situation s and a set X, if $\langle s, X \rangle \in [case]^c$, then for an epistemic state or sentence d, X = CS(d) and s \in X.
+For a context c, a situation s and a set X, if $\langle s, X \rangle \in [case]^c$, then for an epistemic state or sentence d, X = CS(d) and $s \in X$.

-In (38a, b) and (39a), the modal does not contribute to the propositional content of the caseclause, since the case-NP refers not to a situation of a possibility obtaining, but to one possible situation among others that are being considered.
-The contribution of the epistemic modal is just to indicate the epistemic state of uncertainty that goes along with maintaining the content of the case-clause and thus is that of a mere 'force indicator' (Papafragou 2007).27
+In (38a, b) and (39a), the modal does not contribute to the propositional content of the case-clause, since the case-NP refers not to a situation of a possibility obtaining, but to one possible situation among others that are being considered.
+The contribution of the epistemic modal is just to indicate the epistemic state of uncertainty that goes along with maintaining the content of the case-clause and thus is that of a mere 'force indicator' (Papafragou 2007).26

 Besides being indicative of an epistemic state, the (explicit or implicit) modal in case-NPs ensures the satisfaction of the Actuality Condition, by shifting the context of evaluation for case.
 The Actuality Condition will then be fulfilled with respect to a domain of objects associated with the state of uncertainty rather than that of the utterance context.
-The question, though is: how is that possible since the noun case is not in the scope of the modal which introduces that secondary context?
-Here appeal can be made to an influential syntactic view according to which the head noun of a relative-clause construction (case in case in which S) has a representation inside the relative clause, related to the head noun in its upper position either by movement (Vergnaud 1974, Kayne 1994, Carlson 1977, Cinque 2015) or by matching (Chomsky 1965, Cinque 2015).28 Making use of the former account means that (42a) can have as input to semantic interpretation the syntactic representation in (42b) with reconstruction of the noun case into the lower position and the in which-clause in its original adverbial position.
-The denotation of (42a) will then be (42b), which involves a shift of the local context to that of an epistemic state e, which considered an argument of might:29
+This raises, however, a question for compositional semantics, namely how can the Actuality Condition be fulfilled that way, given that the noun case is not in the scope of the modal which introduces that secondary context?
+The answer can be found in an important syntactic view about relative clauses, namely according to which the head noun of a relative-clause construction (case in case in which S) has a representation inside the relative clause, related to the head noun in its upper position either by movement (Vergnaud 1974, Kayne 1994, Carlson 1977, Cinque 2015) or by matching (Chomsky 1965, Cinque 2015).
+Aking use of the former account means that (42a) can have as input to semantic interpretation the syntactic representation in (42b) with reconstruction of the noun case into the lower position and the in which-clause in its original adverbial position.

-27 In fact, for those speakers that accept an overt modal, the very same semantic effect can be achieved using sentence adverbials:
+26 In fact, for those speakers that accept an overt modal, the very same semantic effect can be achieved using sentence adverbials:

-(i) the case in which John has perhaps / possibly already returned
+(i) the case in which John has perhaps / possibly already returned b. the t_i [might John [in which case_i] return]